ruchisahota/gaia/v1/doc/documentation.md

 # APIService

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 APIService descibes a L4/L7 service and the corresponding implementation.
 It allows users to define their services, the APIs that they expose, the implementation of the service.
 These definitions can be used by network policy in order to define advanced controls based on the APIs.

 ## Attributes

 ### `FQDN (string)`

 FQDN is the fully qualified domain name of the service.
 It is required for external API services.
 It can be deduced from a service discovery system in advanced environments.

 | Characteristics | Value  |
 | -               | -:     |